njmittet/learning-react/notes/react-redux.md

 ### Imports

-Real-lift imports when using React, Redux redux-thunk and react-redux.
+Real-life imports when using React, Redux redux-thunk and react-redux.

 ```JSX
 import React from 'react'